DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 Both at character creation (6) and at the GM's discretion for each level up (3), you are awarded Experience Points.
 These can be spent to gain additional Powers, boost an Attribute, a Skill, or remove a Vulnerability.
 Total XP is equal to 6 + (level * 3).
-DM permitting, you may respec, or exchange powers for their equivalent XP value.
+GM permitting, you may respec, or exchange powers for their equivalent XP value.

 ### Choose Your Powers